-Nerve Injury Claims
+Nerve Damage Compensation Claims

-To find out more about how we can help you today, get in touch with our knowledgeable and experienced solicitors by either calling us on 0345 872 6666 or by completing our online enquiry form and enabling a member of the team to contact you at a convenient time.
+Our specialist medical negligence solicitors are happy to answer your questions regarding any aspect of the process.
+To find out more about how we can help you today, get in touch with JMW by calling us on 0345 872 6666 or by completing our online enquiry form to enable a member of the team to contact you at a convenient time.
 We can handle cases we accept on a no win, no fee basis.

 How JMW Can Help

-- The accidental injection of certain drugs into or near the nerve, such as steroids, antibiotics, antipsychotics and analgesics
+- The accidental injection of certain drugs - such as steroids, antibiotics, antipsychotics and analgesics - into or near the nerve

 - Bleeding from a punctured artery following the taking of a blood sample, leading to compression of the nerve